FairyyGenie/introToIM/finalProject/journal.md

 Figure out a way to let the arduino play the tone if choosed a note.

+Problem:
+I am not sure why but I am always having trouble with counting the questions or counting the scores.
+It just goes up exponentially.
+While I only need it to be one after another, I am changing it to just text writing first second and third and droping the questions 1, 2, 3, 4.

 #### July 4th:

 Game logic, and try adding hints and other stuff.